Conjectural Variations in Competitive Dynamic Pricing: A Learning Foundation via Experimentation Design and Feedback Structure: Introduction

-Motivated by these structural features, we analyze a simple and widely used experimental design: two-point price randomization.
-At each decision epoch, a seller posts either a baseline price or the same baseline price plus a small perturbation, in the spirit of A/B testing.
-This design can also be interpreted as a switchback experiment, in which an experimental unit alternates between control and treatment prices over time according to a randomized schedule.
 Crucially, our framework allows experimentation to be statistically dependent across sellers.
 While sellers typically do not explicitly coordinate their experiments, such statistical dependence can arise endogenously from the structural features of modern marketplaces.
-First, technical constraints such as platform-imposed API throttling can make it infeasible to query and update prices continuously, encouraging automated pricing systems to run repricing and experimentation in periodic batch jobs that are naturally aligned to common wall-clock boundaries across sellers \cite{chen2016empirical}.\footnote{Amazon’s Selling Partner API is subject to request throttling via token-bucket rate limits \cite{AmazonSPAPIRateLimits}.
-Amazon has also announced an annual subscription fee (effective January 31, 2026) and monthly usage-based fees for third-party developers offering applications to other selling partners, which can further increase incentives for call optimization and batching \cite{AmazonSPAPIFeesAnnouncement}.} When experiments are implemented at these synchronized decision epochs, many sellers’ price perturbations can occur contemporaneously, creating statistical dependence in the realized price variation even without explicit coordination.
+First, technical constraints such as platform-imposed API throttling can make it infeasible to query and update prices continuously, encouraging automated pricing systems to run repricing and experimentation in periodic batch jobs that are naturally aligned to common wall-clock boundaries across sellers \cite{chen2016empirical}.\footnote{Amazon's Selling Partner API is subject to request throttling via token-bucket rate limits \cite{AmazonSPAPIRateLimits}.
+Amazon has also announced an annual subscription fee (effective January 31, 2026) and monthly usage-based fees for third-party developers offering applications to other selling partners, which can further increase incentives for call optimization and batching \cite{AmazonSPAPIFeesAnnouncement}.} Even sellers that would prefer to randomize the timing of experiments may therefore be constrained to coarser update windows.
+When experiments are implemented at these synchronized decision epochs, many sellers’ price perturbations can occur contemporaneously, creating statistical dependence in the realized price variation even without explicit coordination.
 Second, reliance on third-party algorithmic pricing services can introduce additional dependence when shared software infrastructure pushes price updates to many clients on common schedules (or within common processing windows).
-Consistent with this, \cite{musolff2025} documents that repricing tools on Amazon frequently implement deterministic ``resetting” behavior at night (e.g., concentrated in low-sales nighttime hours) and discusses evidence that a repricer can become overwhelmed by scheduled repricing requests, both pointing to coarse, synchronized timing of price changes across many sellers.
-Third, correlation can also arise when common market-level demand shifts lead many sellers’ pricing systems to reset estimates or increase exploration in subsequent periods, as is common in bandit settings.
+Consistent with this, \cite{musolff2025} documents that repricing tools on Amazon frequently implement deterministic ``resetting" behavior at night (e.g., concentrated in low-sales nighttime hours) and discusses evidence that a repricer can become overwhelmed by scheduled repricing requests, both pointing to coarse, synchronized timing of price changes across many sellers.
+Third, correlation can also arise when common market-level demand shifts lead many sellers’ pricing systems to reset estimates or increase exploration in subsequent periods, as can occur in adaptive pricing systems.
 Finally, platform-initiated mechanisms, e.g., widespread price reductions during major holiday events like 'Black Friday' or '11.11', can introduce common variation in prices, potentially synchronizing the price perturbations observed across competitors (see \cite{Zhang2020AlibabaPromotions} for a related massive price promotion on Alibaba).